derekology/outfit-picker-v2-client/README.md

 - Retrieve weather forecast for a specific city
 - Provide outfit recommendations based on the weather conditions and user's clothing
+- Receive an OpenAI-recommended outfit based on random chance

 ## Getting Started